 In the event of a defendant/defendants declining to attend a recorded interview under caution.
-The investigation officer may offer a postal interview or a refusal declaration issued by the Health & Safety lead officer or Service Manager.
+The investigation officer shall offer a postal interview or a refusal declaration issued by the Health & Safety team leader.

 Resources and Level of Investigation

 Investigating the circumstances encountered during inspections or following incidents or complaints is essential before taking any enforcement action.